Billwee/Updated-Portfolio/README.md

-# Updated-Portfolio
+# My Portfolio

 This is my updated portfolio.
-I've completely changed the design into a single page layout.
+I've completely changed the design into a single page layout and added a better visual concept and a little personalization.

-## Live Website
+## Deployed Website

-You can access the portfolio by clicking this link - [https://billwee.github.io/Updated-Portfolio/](https://billwee.github.io/Updated-Portfolio/)
+You can access the portfolio by clicking [this link](https://billwee.github.io/Updated-Portfolio/)

 ## New Additions